Pierre-ZACHARY/portfolio/pages/posts/markdown/en/how-i-made-this-website.md

 # What I would do if I had to remake this website
 The first problem I have with my website is the huge amount of refresh on every component, because of React's rendering architecture.
 It makes some part of the app, load and reload more than needed and make the navigation feel slower.

-Another point that I don't like is that there is no way to chose **when to load a specific component**.
+Another point that I don't like is that there is no default way to chose **when to load a specific component**.
 You can do that when loading a script, with the Next/Script component, and it's built-in for Images, but the only thing you can do with components is to lazy load them using **React Suspense** ( that will execute the component Javascript **ASAP**, but will show the page before the execution is finished ).
-In my case I would like a way to say "don't load this until the page is fully interactive", but I can't figure a way to do that.
+In my case I would like a way to say "don't load this until the page is fully interactive", to do that I had to make another component that wait for window.onLoad...

 The most recent frameworks handle this by adopting the **"Island Architecture"**, this make you able to send the javascript to the client **only when needed**.
 Two interesting examples for that are [Astro]("https://astro.build/") and [Fresh]("https://fresh.deno.dev/").
 Better than that, Astro makes you able to **use any Front framework**, like React, Angular or View...
 So if you don't like one, or if you need a specific library that doesn't exist on your framework, you can still change without remaking all your app.